Samsung/tizen-docs/docs/application/design/wearable/ui-components/page-indicators.md

 -   **Linear page indicators**

     Linear page indicators form a horizontal line at the top edge of the screen.
 Use them when navigation is through swiping only.
-Choose the linear page indicator when the rotary action controls other functions and can’t be used for page navigation.
+Choose the linear page indicator when the rotary action controls other functions and can't be used for page navigation.

 | **Linear page indicators** in developer's guides | |
 | --- | --- |